The UNO Advantage

 UNO receives millions of research dollars from national funding agencies including the U.S. Department of Defense, National Science Foundation, National Institutes of Health, and NASA.

 The Office of Research and Creative Activity (ORCA) is dedicated to supporting faculty and student scholarly activity.
-244 undergraduate and graduate students representing all UNO colleges and the UNL College of Engineering presented projects at the 2017 Research and Creative Activity Fair.
+Over 220 undergraduate and graduate students representing all UNO colleges and the UNL College of Engineering presented projects at the 10th Annual Research and Creative Activity Fair.

 Each year alumni, friends, and the Omaha community generously support UNO’s students, faculty, and programs through private gifts.
 Most recently, donors committed unprecedented annual support for UNO.
 These funds created scholarships, supported faculty, and elevated the UNO student experience.